 Some of the Best Sharing Economy to Travel Cheap

-The big rise of the sharing economy websites is a clear sign that ordinary travellers love to make valuable and beautiful experiences and learn from the unique insider’s perspective.
+The significant rise of sharing economy websites is a clear sign that ordinary travellers love to create valuable and beautiful experiences and learn from a unique insider’s perspective.
 Thus, the sharing economy has reinforced that travel is more about meeting people than just seeing places.

 What is the sharing economy?

-According to Wikipedia, “shared economy” means a system where resources, assets and services are shared between individuals on a free or paid basis.
-This allows you, in principle, to exchange, rent out or hire pretty much anything.
+According to Wikipedia, a “shared economy” refers to a system in which resources, assets, and services are shared between individuals on a free or paid basis.
+This allows you, in principle, to exchange, rent out, or hire almost anything.
 A car, a bike, space, a ride, a meal, a tour, and any items from a room.

-Some of the popular sharing economy sites have been existing for a long time, and basically, they are community-based online platforms that offer any service for free.
+Some of the popular sharing economy sites have been around for a long time, and basically, they are community-based online platforms that offer various services for free.
 Some of them have evolved into the sharing economy business model.
 This includes paying a fee for collaborating with other members and obtaining a service or a product.

 Top sharing economy companies

-Many sharing economy websites are popping up every year, mostly as start-ups or apps.
-As an enthusiast of solo travel over 50, I am a lover of peer-to-peer websites that can help me leverage online connections and, at the same time, travel long-term in a sustainable way.
+Many sharing economy websites are emerging every year, primarily as start-ups or mobile apps.
+As a solo traveller over 50, I am a fan of peer-to-peer websites that can help me leverage online connections while travelling sustainably over the long term.

-I have picked some from the top sharing economy companies that can help you plan your trip and cover accommodation, transportation, food, tours and more stuff.
+I have selected some of the top sharing economy companies that can help you plan your trip and cover accommodation, transportation, food, tours, and more.

 Hospitality networks – Couchsurfing